Lotus Emira GT4 car revealed, ready for the race circuit

 It’s time for the Lotus Emira to go racing.
 You’re looking at the first photos of the Emira GT4 race car here, which is the competition spec version of the Emira road car we got to see revealed at this year’s Goodwood Festival of Speed.

 Lotus didn’t provide a ton of details, but we know the important stuff.
 Its body is made of composite, and a bunch of changes are made in the name of aerodynamics and downforce.
 The clean and simple lines of the Emira are interrupted by items like the large front splitter and huge rear wing.
-By and large, though, the basic Emira design and structure remains the same outside.
+By and large, though, the basic Emira design and structure remain the same outside.
 We’ll also note that the GT4 is hand-built, whereas Lotus is attempting to bring more automation to the road car’s assembly.

 The engine used in the GT4 is the tried-and-true Toyota-sourced 3.5-liter V6 (not the new AMG four-cylinder).
 Per usual, it’s fitted with a supercharger, and Lotus says it’s good for up to 400 horsepower with a 7,200 rpm redline.
 You get a six-speed xTrac sequential transmission (the only transmission option), and the car is fitted with a limited-slip differential.
 Braking is handled by race-spec Alcon discs and calipers, and Ohlins coilovers keep the body in check.
 In all, Lotus says the dry weight is 2,778 pounds.